turbobutton/oculus-platform-helper/README.md

 1. Download the mobile and PC Oculus SDKs from the Oculus Developer site, located here: https://developer.oculus.com/.
 This has been tested with PC SDK 0.4.4 and mobile SDK 0.4.2.
 2. Rename the PC SDK unitypackage file to "sdk-dk2.unitypackage" and place it in the root of your project directory (not in the Assets folder).
 3. Rename the mobile SDK unitypackage file to "sdk-gearvr.unitypackage" and place it in the root of your project directory (not in the Assets folder).
 4. Download the Oculus Platform Helper and copy the "Change Platform.bat" file into the root of your project directory.
-Do not run this file yet.
 5. Install the TBOculusPlatformHelper.unitypackage into your project from within Unity.
 6. Move any non-Oculus plugins out of your main Assets/Plugins folder and into a subfolder, such as Assets/TButt/Plugins.
+7. Close Unity and run "Change Platform.bat"

 ## Using TBCameraRig ##
 You should use TBCameraRig in your scenes instead of the Oculus camera prefabs.
 The TBCameraRig has both of the Oculus camera prefabs (PC and mobile) nested underneath them, and chooses the correct one depending on which platform you're compiling for.
 If you have objects nested underneath the Oculus cameras, put them under TBLeft, TBCenter, or TBRight as appropriate.